 At it’s heart, The Daniel Plan is about heart.
 According to Warren, he didn’t ever feel the need to get fit and stay healthy for vanity reasons like looking good or even feeling good.
 Ultimately, his conversion to fitness came as a result of his religious beliefs and his desire to heal his body as well as his spirit.

-No one can deny that Paster Rick Warren has had a tough time in his life – his experiences have been publicly paraded through the media for several years.
+No one can deny that Pastor Rick Warren has had a tough time in his life – his experiences have been publicly paraded through the media for several years.
 Regardless of your religious affiliations or lack thereof, The Daniel Plan is a solid program that promotes healthy living and encourages people to take a more holistic approach to weight loss, including social support as a key component.
 This is something I’ve felt a lot of trending or fad diets desperately lack.

-In my experience, it’s essential that any successful lifestyle change – whether it’s focussed on a fitness goal or otherwise – is almost certainly doomed to failure without solid social support.
+In my experience, it’s essential that any successful lifestyle change – whether it’s focused on a fitness goal or otherwise – is almost certainly doomed to failure without solid social support.
 Don’t get me wrong, a lot of people have and will achieve success at their health and fitness goals without incorporating social support as an essential element.
 Millions read books, watch DVDs or browse the internet and get weight loss advice then put it into practice on their own volition.
 Millions lose weight and get fit to a certain degree this way.
 But millions more fail – or at least fail to achieve all they set out to achieve.

 There’s no doubt that the plethora of information now freely available on the subjects of fitness, health, weight loss, diet and exercise do make a difference in the lives of a lot of people.
 I just wonder whether this information on its own is really very effective in helping people really change their lifestyle, not just their weight.
 In particular, I’ve come across too many people who have lost weight or improved their fitness who complain that despite being healthier in a physical sense, they just aren’t much happier.
 Weight loss and physical fitness are just scientific realities – eat less, eat better, exercise more and you’ll achieve something.
 But living in starvation or forcing yourself to exercise without also converting yourself to the lifestyle change just don’t bring lasting contentment.